Nii-jima: Important Bird Area

 The island, along with Shikine-jima and some uninhabited islets nearby, have been recognised as an Important Bird Area (IBA) by BirdLife International because they support populations of Japanese murrelets, Japanese wood pigeons, Pleske's grasshopper warblers, Ijima's leaf-warblers and Izu thrushes.

 Access

 Nii-jima is 2 hours and 20 minutes away by jet boat from Takeshiba Sanbashi Pier, in Tokyo, operated by Tōkai Kisen.
 Tōkai Kisen also operates a 9-hour overnight ferry.
-The ferry leaves Takeshiba Sanbashi at 22h00 (23h00 in the summer months) and arrives early morning in Izu Ōshima (approximately 6h00), before continuing on to To-shima (7h00), Nii-jima (8h00), Shikine-jima (8h30), and Kōzu-shima (9h30).
-The ferry then returns following the same route, leaving Nii-jima at 12h00 and docking in Tokyo at 17h00.
-It is possible that in rough weather, the ferry is unable to dock in Nii-jima.
+The ferry leaves Takeshiba Sanbashi Pier at 22h00 (23h00 in the summer months) and arrives early morning in Izu Ōshima, before continuing on to Toshima, Nii-jima (8h30, 7h30 in summer), Shikine-jima and Kōzu-shima.
+The ferry then returns following the same route, leaving Nii-jima at around 12h00 and docking in Tokyo at 19h00.
+In rough weather, the ferry may be unable to dock at Nii-jima.

 There are daily flights, weather permitting, from Chōfu Airport located in western Tokyo.
-The flight takes approximately 45 minutes.
+The flight takes approximately 35minutes.

 Other ferries leave from Shimoda, Shizuoka Prefecture.

-Niijima-mura also operates a high-speed ferry between Nii-jima and Shikine-jima with 3 boats per day, and 4 per day in the summer months.
+Niijima-mura also operates a small local ferry between Nii-jima and Shikine-jima with 3 boats per day.